 UN Secretary General Antonio Guterres issued an urgent appeal for the immediate halt to armed conflicts and to engage in the struggle against the pandemic that is devastating our world.

-We, too, should call on the nuclear powers, particularly the Nuclear Five that hold the permanent seats in the UN Security Council, as well as the nuclear-dependent states, to refrain from the threat or use of force in resolving international conflict, implement the first resolution of the UN General Assembly which pledged to “eliminate atomic and other weapons of mass destruction”, and divert the resources to the protection of the humans and their globe, for peace, to halt to the climate change, filling the economic gap, and for the improvement of social welfare, medical services and education.
+We, too, should call on the nuclear powers, particularly the Nuclear Five that hold the permanent seats in the UN Security Council, as well as the nuclear-dependent states, to refrain from the threat or use of force in resolving international conflict, to implement the first resolution of the UN General Assembly which pledged to “eliminate atomic and other weapons of mass destruction”, and to redirect the resources to the protection of the humans and their globe, for peace, to halt to the climate change, filling economic gaps, and for the improvement of social welfare, medical services and education.

-On this very day, we of Gensuikyo were supposed to be attending the World Conference in New York with 1,000 delegates, and tomorrow planned to submit millions of signatures in support of the International Appeal of the Hibakusha for a ban and the elimination of nuclear weapons to the UN and the NPT Review Conference.
-They are now cancelled.
+On this very day, we of Gensuikyo were supposed to be attending the World Conference in New York with 1,000 delegates, and tomorrow we planned to submit millions of signatures in support of the International Appeal of the Hibakusha for a ban and the elimination of nuclear weapons to the UN and the NPT Review Conference.
+These actions were necessarily cancelled.

 Yet, the efforts we made are not in vain.
 We formed a broad coalition to collect signatures, and the number of the people who signed the Hibakusha Appeal has surpassed 10 million; the mayors who have appended their signatures now represent 70% of the 1,720 Japanese municipalities; and 448 local assemblies passed resolutions urging the Government to sign and ratify the Treaty on the Prohibition of Nuclear Weapons.
 Please look forward to hearing a report from Mr. Tanaka at the end of today’s session.

-At present, because of the COVID-19, the pace of these efforts are slowing down.
-Our nationwide peace march, which usually have the total of some 100,000 people, is cancelled in most parts, or changed to silent symbolic actions.
-But we want to turn this adversity into opportunity to learn to use new media as well as long-tested traditional media to strengthen our communication with the public.
+At present, because of COVID-19, the pace of these efforts is slowing down.
+Our nationwide peace march, which usually has 100,000 participants, is cancelled in most places, or will be changed to silent symbolic actions.
+But we want to turn this adversity into opportunities to learn to use new media as well as long-tested traditional media to strengthen our communication with the public.

-While superpowers continue their rivalry, failing even to take a common approach to address the current COVID-19 problem, people are rapidly learning that the problems facing the human race cannot be resolved by the “My country first” or “our national security first” politics, and that cooperation is the only answer to them.
-Solidarity between the anti-nuclear peace movement and diverse movements for environment and social and economic justice is developing, as seen in this web conference.
+While superpowers continue their rivalry, failing even to take a common approach to address the current COVID-19 pandemic, people are rapidly learning that the problems facing the human race cannot be resolved by “My country first” or “our national security first” politics, and that cooperation is the only answer.
+Solidarity between the anti-nuclear peace movement and diverse movements for environment and social and economic justice is developing, as seen in this online conference.

-If the people cooperate worldwide, COVID-19 will be finally subdued and the next NPT Review Conference will take place in or before next April.
-So that it will be successful, we must generate changes in our own countries, possessing or relying on nuclear weapons, by building majority voices for the implementation of Article 6 of the NPT and related past agreements, including the “total elimination of their nuclear arsenals”.
+If people cooperate worldwide, COVID-19 will be finally subdued and the next NPT Review Conference will take place in or before next April.
+So that it will be successful, we must generate changes in our own countries, especially those nations which possess or rely on nuclear weapons, by building majority voices for the implementation of Article 6 of the NPT and related past agreements, including the obligation of the “total elimination of their nuclear arsenals”.

-We are determined to make every effort here to change Japan to a country that will stand in the forefront to bring the TPNW into force, as the only A-bombed country that makes it the Constitutional principle to renounce war and war potentials as means to resolve international conflicts.
-It is possible as seen in the fact that in the survey conducted in December last year when Pope Francisco called for Japan’s entry into the treaty, 65.9% answered, “Yes, it should.”
+We are determined to make every effort here to change Japan to a country that will stand in the forefront in order to bring the TPNW into force, as the only A-bombed country that makes it the Constitutional principle to renounce war and war potentials as means to resolve international conflicts.
+It is possible, as seen in the fact that in the survey conducted in December last year when Pope Francisco called for Japan’s entry into the treaty, 65.9% answered, “Yes, it should.”